SaiVarshit/Digital-circuit-Simulation-in-Cadence-Microwind-and-NGspice/README.md

 ## Microwind

-From Microwind, we obtain post layout simulation.I have generated 8to1 MUX using both nand gates and transmission gates and by comparing Transmission gate circuit uses less area and also generates less delay in the output.
+From Microwind, we obtain post layout simulation.I have generated 8to1 MUX using both nand gates and transmission gates by satisfying all the design rules.
+Now, on comparing Transmission gate circuit uses less area and also generates less delay in the output.
 ![Final output with delay](https://github.com/SaiVarshit/Digital-circuit-Simulation-in-Cadence-Microwind-and-NGspice/assets/171639583/19ab8708-7b10-417f-ac39-bdfaf055302c)

 ## NGspice